How dash cameras impact your car insurance

 Suppose any of these damaging events occur and your dash camera captures them.
-In that case, the video from the camera should significantly strengthen your claim and speed up the process of getting your car repaired through your insurance.
+In that case, the video from the camera may significantly strengthen your claim and might speed up the claims process and subsequent repairs.

 Monitoring your teen’s driving

-It is widely known that adding a teen driver onto your policy is an expensive policy change, since statistics show that teenage drivers are more likely to get involved in an accident compared to other age groups.
-Due to their lack of driving experience combined with a tendency to make riskier decisions, insurance companies generally rate teenage drivers as high-risk motorists and charge a hefty premium for even basic liability coverage.
+Adding a teen driver onto your policy can be an expensive policy change since statistics show that teenage drivers are more likely to get involved in an accident compared to other age groups.
+Due to their lack of driving experience combined with a tendency to make riskier decisions, insurance companies generally rate teenage drivers as high-risk motorists and charge a hefty premium to compensate for this risk.

-Although the insurance company will not necessarily lower your costs because you have a dash cam in your teen’s car, your teen may be more conscious while driving knowing that they are being monitored.
-You could monitor whether your teenage driver is following traffic laws, speed limits or passenger limits, and address any issues before a ticket or accident happens.
+Although the insurance company will not necessarily lower your costs because you have a dash cam in your teen’s car, your teen may be more conscious while driving, knowing that they are being monitored.
+You could watch whether your teenage driver is following traffic laws, speed limits or passenger limits and address any issues before a ticket or accident happens.
 You may even appreciate the extra peace of mind while your teen is on the road.